Zoey Goralski: College career

-Professional career
+Club career

 Chicago Red Stars

 Goralski was drafted as a third round pick into the Chicago Red Stars program in January 2018.
 She practices with the first team but is a starter for the Red Stars Reserves team.
 In the 2018 season, the Red Stars Reserve team had a record of 7–0, with Goralski starting four games with three assists.
 She was pulled up to the first team for a game in May 2019 against Washington.
 Although they lost 2–0, Goralski subbed in for 15 minutes as a defender as her debut.

 On December 8, 2021, Goralski announced her retirement from professional soccer.

-International Team
+International career

 In 2010, Goralski attended a training camp as a defender as part of the United States U-15 Women's National Team player pool at the Olympic Training Center in Chula Vista, California.
 She joined the United States U-17 Women's National Team in 2011 for training camps in Florida as Player Pool pick to possibly play in the 2012 FIFA U-17 Women's World Cup, playing in games against their Germany counterpart.
 She also took part in games against Loyola Marymount, Fullerton, and Japan.
 In 2013, Goralski joined the United States U-20 Women's National Team.
 She played in the game against UCLA and was selected for the 12 Nations Tournament in La Manga, Spain, where she tore her ACL playing Germany.
 Goralski joined the United States U-23 Women's National Team in 2017 where she played Houston Dash and Thorns FC in Seattle's Thorns Spring Invitational.
 In the 2017 Women's U-23 Open Nordic Tournament, Goralski defended against Norway, England, and Sweden.